Chapter 14

 For twenty years after World War I, the Jews of Hungary had been subjected to varying degrees of economic boycott and social ostracism.
 They had always hoped it would be a fleeting phenomenon, even when laws were passed[154] that defined “Jew” on an explicitly racial basis and restricted the number of Jews in Hungarian commerce and professions to twenty percent, then to five percent.
 Through it all they insistently proclaimed their undying patriotism, urging Hungary not to blindly emulate Hitler’s Third Reich.

-Transylvania’s Jews welcomed the return to Hungary, the nation to which they had retained such strong cultural and emotional ties, particularly the older folk who remembered the Golden Age.
+Transylvania’s Jews welcomed the return to Hungary, the nation to which they had retained strong cultural and emotional ties, particularly the older folk who remembered the Golden Age.
 But new anti-Semitic measures were immediately introduced: Jewish children were prohibited from attending public schools, and only ten Jewish students (with special connections, which did not save them from being continually baited) remained at the University of Kolozsvár in 1940-41.
 Eight years earlier there had been 443 enrolled there.

 By this time the Nazis had come up with their own solution to the Jewish Question—the Final Solution, in fact: they systematically rounded up millions of European Jews, put them on deportation trains, and sent them to death camps established in Poland.
 Rumors of this disturbed Miklós Kállay, the Hungarian Prime Minister.
 He pledged to “resettle” Hungary’s 800,000 Jews, but not until the Nazis provided a satisfactory answer as to where they were to be resettled.
-In the meantime the Kállay government jealously upheld Magyar independence, held firm against German pressure, and refused to deport a single Hungarian Jew.
+In the meantime Kállay’s government jealously upheld Magyar independence, held firm against German pressure, and refused to deport a single Hungarian Jew.[156]

-In March 1944 Hitler summoned old Regent Horthy to a meeting and there gave him an ultimatum: dismiss the Kállay government,§ or Germany would move in and occupy his country.
+In March 1944 Hitler summoned old Regent Horthy to a meeting and there gave him an ultimatum: dismiss the Kállay government[157], or Germany would move in and occupy his country.
 Horthy agreed to Hitler’s demands, but that scarcely mattered; German troops were already marching across the Hungarian border.
 Kállay fled to Turkey and a new government was appointed, one that produced a landslide of anti-Semitic legislation.
-Jews were banned from most Hungarian stores, restaurants, and theatres; forbidden to use telephones or radios; required to stay indoors except for three hours each day; and ordered to wear the yellow star badge.
+Jews were banned from most Hungarian stores, restaurants, and theaters; forbidden to use telephones or radios; required to stay indoors except for three hours each day; and ordered to wear the yellow star badge.

 Adolf Eichmann came to Budapest and met with frightened Jewish leaders.
 He told them that any opposition would be mercilessly dealt with, but nothing would happen to the Jews if they “behaved” themselves.
 Any atrocities should be reported at once to Eichmann himself; he promised that immediate action would be taken, even against German officers.
 And he expressed polite interest in visiting the Budapest Jewish Museum and Library.
 His promises were half-believed; the Jewish leaders wanted to believe them.
 Maybe they would be safe if they cooperated, or at least played for time, since Nazi Germany’s defeat seemed imminent.